sciaba/patatrack-tests/README.md

 # patatrack-tests
 These instructions allow to download, install, configure and run Patatrack (https://github.com/cms-patatrack) for benchmarking purposes.
 These are UNOFFICIAL and the author is NOT a Patatrack developer, so they are liable to stop working if changes in Patatrack happen and are not properly taken into account here.

 These instructions have been tested with CMSSW_11_1_0_pre8_Patatrack using CentOS7.
 The official documentation is at https://patatrack.web.cern.ch/patatrack/wiki/.
-Be aware that they may break due to changes in both Patatrack and the official benchmarking suite.
-If you encounter problems, write to Andrea.Sciaba@cern.ch.

 ## Prerequisites
 * Operating system: CentOS7